Q2Computing/Security/README.md

 2.8.
 Hover over 7-Zip.
 2.9.
 Click Extract Here

 3. Format the SD card.
+(More instructions to follow in modifications phase).

 Now that the image has been extracted, we can move the image to the SD card.